By S. Jhoanna Robledo,

-What's the story?
+What's the Story?

-Based on the hit Broadway musical of the same name, MAMMA MIA! is a frothy concoction that manages to entertain despite that fact that it's disjointed, nonsensical, and fairly cheesy.
+Based on the hit Broadway musical of the same name, this movie is a frothy concoction that manages to entertain despite the fact that it's disjointed, nonsensical, and fairly cheesy.
 Onstage, you can forgive all these shortcomings -- the music, the dancing, and the theatricality of it all sweep you away.
-But onscreen it's a more hazardous bet.
+But on-screen it's a more hazardous bet.
 Though some of the musical numbers soar -- "Dancing Queen," of course, and the infectious "Mamma Mia!" -- many more hit the wrong note.
 Although Streep is formidable (who else can meld camp with believable emotion?) and actually sings quite prettily, the dance numbers might make you laugh in all the wrong places.
 Seeing Streep in Spandex, her straggly mane tossing about, is a little like witnessing your mom let loose at a party after one too many drinks: Your heart soars at her joie de vivre, but you also kind of want her to stop.
 Still, Streep's acting chops serve her well; Christine Baranski, who plays Donna's cougar-y sidekick, also fares well, and Julie Walters is just plain fun.
 Brosnan is dashing as always, though singing isn't his strong suit.
-And Firth and Skarsgaard seem like afterthoughts.
+And Firth and Skarsgård seem like afterthoughts.